huacnlee/autocorrect/README.md

 ## Other Extensions

-The other implemations from the community.
+The other implementations from the community.

 - [prettier-plugin-autocorrect](https://github.com/un-ts/prettier/tree/master/packages/autocorrect)
 - [autocorrect-popclip](https://github.com/TomBener/autocorrect-popclip)